A-Star100/A-Star100.github.io/README.md

  If you can read this README, you're already on the GitHub repo.
 From here, click on the HTML file containing the code you want to copy, then you can copy-paste the source code into your [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) or programming playground.
  #### Using DevTools
- Most if not all browsers have a feature where if you right-click and click "Inspect" you can see the website's source code.
-In [Chrome](https://www.google.com/chrome/), it is called
- [DevTools](https://developer.chrome.com/docs/devtools).
+ Some browsers let you inspect code on a website.
+In [Google Chrome](https://www.google.com/chrome/), it is called [DevTools](https://developer.chrome.com/docs/devtools).
 You can copy-paste parts of code you want and view where they are in real-time.
+Just right-click and click Inspect, or if that
+ doesn't work, use the hotkey Ctrl/Command+Shift+C. (an alternative is Ctrl+Shift+I/Command+Option+I).

 ## Maintenance
 If the site is going under heavy maintenance or repetitive changes that will disrupt deployment, you will see a message that says: "Site is going under maintenance", by using another Git branch as a publishing source.
 This is only for **HEAVY** maintenance, where repetitive changes will occur, and as you know, multiple deployments can't occur in GitHub, so I have to switch the publishing branch.